Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 An example of this is in the image presented above.
 In the 'In Progress' section of the Sprint 1 board, user story #35 is concerned with styling at the front end of the project while other user stories and developer tasks are focused on the back end.

-It is easy to imagine how multiple developers pulling, branching and working on these issues at the same time can rapidly produce impressive and satisfying results and how being able to view such progress would be good for team morale.
+It is easy to imagine how multiple developers pulling, branching, and working on these issues at the same time can rapidly produce impressive and satisfying results and how being able to view such progress would be good for team morale.

 Even though I was working through the project alone, I felt like I was making progress through the project at the end of each cycle.